Tony Almeida: Characterization

-Tony Almeida was born in Chicago, Illinois, in 1972 to an Italian mother and a Spanish Portuguese father.
-He has a Bachelor of Science degree in Computer Science and Engineering from San Diego State University and a Master of Science degree in Computer Science from Stanford University.
+Tony Almeida was born in Chicago, Illinois, in 1972 to an Italian mother and Portuguese father.
+He has a Bachelor of Science degree in computer science and engineering from San Diego State University and a Master of Science degree in computer science from Stanford University.
 He served in the United States Marine Corps and attended Scout Sniper and Surveillance and Target Acquisition training.
-He was honorably discharged as a First Lieutenant and worked as a systems analyst before being hired by CTU.
+He was honorably discharged as a first lieutenant and worked as a systems analyst before being hired by CTU.
 He was previously on more episodes than any other character, second to Jack Bauer, but was surpassed by Chloe O'Brien.

 Appearances

 24: Day 1

 Tony Almeida is a systems analyst and third-in-command at the Counter Terrorist Unit's Los Angeles headquarters, and is romantically involved with fellow agent Nina Myers.
 Tony consequently has animosity towards the series' protagonist, Jack Bauer, who was formerly in a relationship with Nina.

 Just after midnight, word arrives of an imminent assassination attempt on Democratic presidential candidate David Palmer.
 When Jack is forced to cease contact with CTU, Tony and Division become suspicious and place CTU under lockdown while George Mason interrogates key staff members.
 Tony's suspicions are aroused further when Jack returns and sneaks Nina out of headquarters at gunpoint.
 Shortly thereafter, Tony and Nina interrogate Jamey Farrell, leading her to confess to her involvement with Ira Gaines, the terrorist behind the kidnapping of Jack's wife and daughter.
 Jamey dies in an apparent suicide soon after this.

 After Jack succeeds in rescuing Kim and Teri Bauer, both Alberta Green and Ryan Chappelle encourage Tony to report Jack for unnecessarily endangering Senator Palmer.
 However, Tony refuses.
 Kim and Teri flee from a CTU safe house when it is attacked by hitmen working for Gaines' employers, Andre and Alexis Drazen.
 After a confrontation by Nina, Tony visits Jack's home and saves both Teri and Phil Parslow from being killed by Jovan Myovic.

 Before the day's end, Palmer is saved and the Drazens are killed.
 However, Nina is revealed to be a second mole working for the Drazens, having killed Jamey and staged Jamey's suicide when Jamey exposed her (Nina).
 Jack realizes this by viewing security tapes which show Jamey's murder.
 Nina is captured, though not before she kills several people while attempting to escape, including Teri.
 When Jack points the gun at Nina for her betrayal, Tony and George dissuade Jack from pulling the trigger.
 Tony can only watch in disgust and disbelief as the woman he thought he loved is led away.